-The Office of Admission reviews the following to determine the admissibility of a transfer student:
+The Office of Admission reviews the following to determine the academic admissibility of a transfer student:

-- Rigor of College Courses: Most programs require a variety of college level subjects including science, math and communications, Engineering requires college level math (in advance of Algebra II) and Physics, Nursing requires related sciences, math and other courses for a total of 30 or more credits.
+- Rigor of College Courses: Most programs require a variety of college level subjects including science, math and communications.
+Some programs require successful completion of specific prerequisite courses for admission, such as Engineering (college-level math in advance of Algebra II with Physics preferred) and Nursing (Biology, Chemistry and/or Anatomy and Physiology with a grade of B or better).

 - Final high school transcript or HiSET or GED: This information, along with official college transcripts is used to determine basic preparation for college-level work and may be used to assess if prerequisites for a specific academic program have been met.